 - Alternative styles of education still work in high school.
 Interest-led learning, self-directed learning, and unschooling are all excellent options for kids of all ages and high school is no exception.
 Giving teens a voice in what they learn increases motivation and feelings of competency.
 Teens are known for wanting to be set apart and to express their individuality.
 They want to be part of something meaningful.
 It’s part of the developmental stage of adolescence.
 Allowing some degree of self-directed learning, whether you’re a full-blown unschooler or use interests to satisfy elective requirements, increases engagement and an enjoyment of learning.

-- Kids can get credit for requirements even if they’re working ‘below grade level’.
+- High school students with dyslexia can get credit for requirements even if they’re working ‘below grade level’.
 Remember that struggling students, as well as functionally disabled students, are given high school credit and graduate from public high schools all the time.
 Therefore, unless the case is unusual, we can apply these same criteria to homeschool students who have a documented learning disability.
 You are your child’s resource teacher and it is your call as to what is required to pass a class.

 - Be on the lookout for where your teen’s interests and abilities intersect.
 This is where their calling or career will likely be found.
 As an adult reading this post, you know that you find much more enjoyment when you are working doing something you are good at.
 Talk to your teens about their interests and abilities and look for ways to help them find mentors to help them grow in those areas.